Minati Mishra: Early life

 Minati Mishra, née Minati Das, was born in 1929 in Cuttack, now in the Indian state of Odisha, to Basanta Kumar Das, a local school headmaster, as the youngest of his three children.
 She started to learn dance and music at an early age, theme-based dance under the tutelage of Ajit Ghosh and Banabihari Maity and Odissi from Kabichandra Kalicharan Patnayak, an Odissi dancer.
 In 1950, Minati Mishra started learning under Kelucharan Mahapatra, the well-known Odissi guru.

 In 1954, Minati Mishra joined Kalakshetra of Rukmini Devi Arundale, on a scholarship from the Government of Odisha, and learned Bharatanatyam for one year under Kutty Sarada and Peria Sarada.
-The next year, she joined the Indian Institute of Free Arts for training under Panda Wallur Pillai Chukkalingam and Minakshi Sunderam Pillai.
+The next year, she joined the Indian Institute of Free Arts for training under Pandanallur Chokkalingam Pillai and Meenakshisundaram Pillai.
 She debuted in 1956, the first of several performances she rendered, during the next three years, at a number of major cities in India.
 In 1959, she was invited to Switzerland by the International Photographic Association, and performed in Zurich, Lucerne, Geneva and Winterthur.
 Three years later, she was awarded a doctoral degree in Indology from the Philipp University of Marburg, Germany for a thesis on Natyashastra.
 In 1963, she was invited for a performance at the Berlin Film Festival.
 She was noted for her expressive (Bhava) and dramatization (Abhinaya) skills.